Nathan Healy

 Equity Fund State program If you meet certain criteria, California is offering rebates that help bring some of the original Net Metering benefits to lower income communities that missed out when CA switched to NEM3.0 Learn More

-The Disadvantaged Communities Single-Family Affordable Solar Homes (DAC-SASH) Program is a California state initiative designed to make solar energy more accessible to homeowners in disadvantaged communities.
-This program provides upfront cash incentives to help offset the cost of installing a solar energy system, making clean energy more affordable for qualifying households.
+The Disadvantaged Communities Single-Family Affordable Solar Homes (DAC-SASH) Program is a California state initiative designed to make solar energy accessible to homeowners in disadvantaged communities.
+This program provides upfront financial incentives to help offset the cost of installing a solar energy system, making clean energy more affordable for qualifying low-income households.

-The program offers up to $3 per watt in fixed, capacity-based incentives.
-For example, if you install a 6-kilowatt solar system, you could receive up to $18,000 in upfront incentives.
-To qualify, you must own and live in your home, receive electricity service from PG&E, SCE, or SDG&E, be enrolled in or eligible for the CARE or FERA income-qualified utility programs, and live in a designated disadvantaged community area.
+The program offers up to $3 per watt in capacity-based incentives.
+For example, if you install a 5-kilowatt solar system, you could receive up to $15,000 in upfront incentives to reduce your installation costs.

 Ready to start saving with solar?